browsh-org/browsh/README.md

 Currently, only Firefox is installed on this extremely minimal Alpine Linux distro.
 However you can add new packages with [apk](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).
 Example;
 ```
-# Login with a seperate session
+# Login with a separate session
 apk --no-cache add xterm
 export DISPLAY=:0
 xterm &